 Finally, we came up with the benefits of the introduction of DevOps best practices in your SaaS organization.
 They boil down to things in the picture below.

-Defining cases when DevOps is useful
+Defining cases when DevOps is useful for SaaS

-The cases suggested below are provided as examples of what DevOps engineer can do on the project.
+The cases suggested below are provided as examples of what a SaaS DevOps engineer can do on the project.
 The variety of DevOps tasks on the project is enormous, and the aim of giving these examples is to provide an approximate understanding of the DevOps functions and how a SaaS can benefit from them.

 At the very start of the project